Candidate entanglement invariants for two Dirac spinors: Candidate entanglement invariants

+If for two entangled states there exists a ratio between two entanglement invariants with degree of homogeneity zero that takes different values for the two states these two states do not belong to the same equivalence class and are thus inequivalently entangled.
+However, if for two states all such ratios between entanglement invariants takes the same values, it is not necessarily the case that the two states belong to the same equivalence class.
+Thus a given set of entanglement invariants may not be able to distinguish all inequivalent types of entanglement.
+If this is the case we say that the set only provides a {\it partial characterization} of the entanglement properties of the system.
+In general it is not possible to find a set of entanglement invariants that distinguish all equivalence classes and the characterization provided by the invariants is only partial.

+One way to construct entanglement invariants is as homogeneous polynomials in the state coefficients that are invariant under local reversible operations with determinant 1 and identically zero for all product states.
+Characterizing entanglement using such polynomial invariants has previously been done for different systems of non-relativistic spin-$\frac{1}{2}$ particles (See e.g. References \cite{grassl,wootters,wootters2,kempe,sud,coffman,luque,verstraete2,miake,luq4,verstraete, toumazet}).

+If we consider entanglement of Dirac spinors we may tentatively identify the local reversible operations acting on the spinors as the set of local unitary spinor evolutions generated by the set of allowed Dirac Hamiltonians together with the set of possible changes of local reference frames, i.e., the local spinor representations of the proper orthochronous Lorentz transformations.
+Then, for a system of two Dirac particles with definite momenta we have three conditions that tentatively define a spinor entanglement property for pure states of such particles.

-A quantity describing the entanglement of spinorial degrees of freedom should take the value zero for any state that can be created using only local resources, i.e., any product state, but not for all states.
-We also require that it should be invariant under local evolutions acting unitarily on a subspace spanned by spinorial degrees of freedom, and be invariant of the choice of local inertial reference frames.
+\begin{enumerate} \item [(1)] Non-existence for any state that can be created using only local resources, i.e., any product state. \item [(2)] Invariance under local evolutions generated by physically allowed Dirac Hamiltonians that act unitarily on any subspace defined by fixed momenta. \item[(3)]Invariance under changes of local inertial reference frames, i.e., Lorentz invariance. \end{enumerate}

+An alternative approach to describing entanglement focuses on entanglement properties that can be quantified.
+In this approach a quantifiable entanglement property is required to be non-increasing on average under any local operations assisted by classical communication \cite{vidal}.
+This condition is called entanglement monotonicity \cite{vidal}.
+To evaluate this condition one needs to characterize the set of such local operations assisted by classical communication and introduce measures of entanglement \cite{entmes}, which goes beyond the scope of this work.